mcandre/tigris/README.md

 # TIPS

-* To end the script early, foreground the console emulator and press `Control + C`.
+* To end the script early, foreground the console emulator and press `Control + C`
+* To end a script early in an Apple Script Editor session, press `Command + Period` (`.`)
-* Queue `tigris` command in console emulator, then adjust the cursor to minimize Kindle HUD artifacts before submitting the command with the Return (Enter) key.
+* Queue `tigris` command in console emulator, then adjust the cursor to minimize Kindle HUD artifacts before submitting the command with the Return (Enter) key
-* Temporarily silence browser and other application notifications during scans.
+* Temporarily silence browser and other application notifications during scans
-* Keep backups of `tigris/` images before altering the images with `euphrates`.
+* Keep backups of `tigris/` images before altering the images with `euphrates`

 # CONTRIBUTING